Simulating 2D lattice gauge theories on a qudit quantum computer: Experimental Details

 The circuit for the magnetic Hamiltonian given in Eqs.~\eqref{eq:magn_rep} and depicted in Fig.~\ref{fig:periodic_magnetic_circuit} is designed with similar arguments.

-\section{Experimental details}
+\section{Experimental Details}

-\subsection{Optimal encoding and cross-talk suppression}
+\subsection{Optimal Encoding and Cross-Talk Suppression}

-In circuits with embedded C-ROTs the choice of the qudit encoding requires careful treatment of the frequency spectrum and the structure of the quantum circuit to optimize the encoding of qudits in trapped ions.
-From the pure gauge variational ququint circuit shown in~\figrefp{fig:2}{c}, it is evident that only few states participate in the C-ROTs, namely $\ket{\pm 2}$ of control qudit and $\ket{0}$, $\ket{\pm 1}$ of the two target qudits.
+Employing embedded C-ROTs requires careful treatment of the frequency spectrum and the structure of the quantum circuit to optimize the encoding of qudits in trapped ions.
+From the pure gauge variational ququint circuit shown in~\figrefp{fig:2}{c}, it is evident that only few states participate in the C-ROTs, namely the states $\ket{\pm 2}$ of control ququint and $\ket{0}$, $\ket{\pm 1}$ of the two target qudits.
 Optimal encoding yields the strongest coupling of the qudit states with the auxiliary ground state $\ket{g}$ on the blue sideband while simultaneously minimizing accumulating phase errors as a consequence of imperfect AC Stark shift compensation.
 The latter is achieved by restricting transitions, which lead to large Stark shifts, to static angles of $\pm \pi$, making the shift constant and easier to compensate.
 Figure~\ref{fig:exp_optimal_encoding} shows the chosen encodings for control and target qudits for the ququint circuit shown in~\figrefp{fig:2}{c} for the electric representation.
 The states with the largest coupling to $\ket{g}$ are highlighted in blue.
 Note, that in the magnetic representation, a different encoding is chosen.

 The pure-gauge qutrit circuit can be constructed in such a way that spatially neighboring ions store the qutrit in different sets of Zeeman levels, with each set separated by frequencies of a few $\mathrm{MHz}$.
 Assigning integers to each ions in the string from left to right, ions with even indices encode the qutrit in Zeeman states with positive magnetic quantum numbers $\ket{-1'} = D_{+\nicefrac{1}{2}}$, $\ket{0'} = D_{+\nicefrac{3}{2}}$ and $\ket{+1'} = D_{+\nicefrac{5}{2}}$, coupled via the second ground state $\ket{g'} = S_{+\nicefrac{1}{2}}$ as shown in Fig.~\ref{fig:exp_qutrit_even_odd}.
 With this spectroscopic decoupling scheme, next-neighbor cross-talk is effectively eliminated~\cite{Meth2022} and higher axial trap frequencies can be used.
 However, spectroscopic decoupling is not possible for ququints, as no bi-partition of the $D_{\nicefrac{5}{2}}$ manifold exists in $^{40}\mathrm{Ca}^+$ for qudits of dimension $d > 3$; here one would require different ion species or isotopes to apply this scheme.